Filing a Workers' Compensation Claim

 Guiding You Through the Claims Process

-No one ever expects to get injured on the job, but if it happens to you, it's important that you take immediate action.
+No one ever expects to get injured on the job, but if it happens to you, it’s important that you’re taking immediate action, and filing a claim.
 As soon as the accident occurs, you should:

 - Talk to your supervisor.

 Inform your supervisor or the manager on duty of your injury as soon as possible, even if it seems minor or doesn’t require medical attention.